 Meaning of Cost Structure

 Fixed and variable costs may differ from industry to industry.
 A manufacturing unit may have different types of fixed and variable costs than a service provider.
-A fixed cost for a manufacturing unit may become variable for a service providing unit.
+A fixed cost for a manufacturing unit may become variable for a service-providing unit.
 For example, rent may be a fixed cost for a manufacturing unit with a fixed production premise.
 In contrast, a service provider may keep changing offices and godowns depending upon its need and requirement.
 Hence, its rent payout may vary every month.

 Usage and Importance

 The idea of identifying the cost structure is to allocate costs between fixed and variable costs effectively.
 These costs are then associated with individual products and product lines to ascertain their correct pricing.
-Also, cost allocation could happen to different projects, departments, and service-lines as per some basis which a business may choose.
+Also, cost allocation could happen to different projects, departments, and service lines as per some basis which a business may choose.
 Proper cost allocation is essential to identify and calculate the profits with each product and product line.

 Failure to correctly identify and allocate the costs in business may prove very dangerous for a business.
 It may continue to overprice or even under-price a product.
 Overpricing will dent its sale and drive its products out of the market.
 Therefore, the company will lose its business to its competitors.
 Under-pricing may increase sales for a while, but eventually, it will eat away the profits.
-Hence it will lead to erosion of capital.
+Hence it will lead to the erosion of capital.

 Identifying the cost structure and its proper allocation also helps in finding out which products are most profitable and which are less profitable.
 Therefore, a business can then effectively allocate its resources to the production and sale of more profitable products.
 Also, a company can get insights on how to improve its profitability.
 It will also help to identify the scope to cut costs, and it can take corrective decisions.